Ultraviolet (film): Critical response

+Audiences surveyed by CinemaScore gave the film a grade of "D+" on scale of A to F.

 Frank Scheck of The Hollywood Reporter called it "The latest entry in the 'This film is so bad we're not screening it for critics' genre."
-He also criticizes the action scenes "Although extravagantly staged, they're more than a little derivative" and "Other sequences are rather more ridiculous".

-Robert Koehler of Variety magazine wrote: "Pic is hermetically sealed in a synthetic wrapping that's so total – Sony's top-flight high-def cameras, visibly low-budget CG work, exceptionally hackneyed and imitative action and dialogue – that it arrives a nearly lifeless film."
+He also criticized the action scenes: "Although extravagantly staged, they're more than a little derivative" and "other sequences are rather more ridiculous".
+Robert Koehler of Variety wrote: "Pic is hermetically sealed in a synthetic wrapping that's so total – Sony's top-flight high-def cameras, visibly low-budget CG work, exceptionally hackneyed and imitative action and dialogue – that it arrives a nearly lifeless film."

 Box office

 Ultraviolet was released in North America on March 3, 2006.
 The film grossed $9,064,880 in its opening weekend in fourth place.
 It grossed $18,535,812 domestically and $12,534,399 internationally, which brings the worldwide total of $31,070,211.
-With budget of $30 million, the film was a box office bomb.
+With budget of $30 million, the film was a box-office bomb.

 Home media

 The film was released on DVD and Blu-ray on June 27, 2006, in North America.
 There are two versions of the film, an unrated version (94 minutes long) and a PG-13 version (88 minutes long).
-Additionally, the rough cut of the movie was originally close to two hours long; only 6 minutes of this lost half-hour was restored for the unrated cut.
-The North American, European, South American, Hong Kong, Korean Blu-ray is the PG-13 version of the film.
-This is because Sony previously would not allow Unrated or NC-17 content to be released on the then-newly released Blu-ray format, a clause which has since been lifted.
-However, the Japanese Blu-ray that was released on January 1, 2007, does contain the 94 minute Unrated version of the film, along with all the extras that appeared on the DVD, excluding a few trailers.
+Additionally, the rough cut of the movie was originally close to two hours long; only six minutes of this lost half-hour were restored for the unrated cut.
+The North American, European, South American, Hong Kong and Korean Blu-ray is the PG-13 version of the film.
+This is because Sony previously would not allow unrated or NC-17 content to be released on the then-new Blu-ray format, a clause which has since been lifted.
+However, the Japanese Blu-ray that was released on January 1, 2007, does contain the 94 minute unrated version of the film, along with all the extras that appeared on the DVD, excluding a few trailers.
 The film performed quite well in the DVD market, grossing over $35.1 million in rental sales.
-In the end the film turned in a healthy profit of over $36 million.
-Despite this, there are no plans for a true restored Director's Cut.
+In the end, Ultraviolet turned a healthy profit of over $36 million.

-The DVD includes a four-part documentary: "UV Protection: The Making of Ultraviolet" and an audio commentary with Jovovich.
-Some editions additionally feature some deleted scenes which were cut from the final release.
-But not all footage from the unrated extended edition was in the deleted scenes feature.
+The DVD includes a four-part documentary: "UV Protection: The Making of Ultraviolet", and an audio commentary with Jovovich.
+Some editions additionally feature some deleted scenes which were cut from the final release, but not all footage from the unrated extended edition was included among the deleted scenes.

-Extended version

-The extended DVD version includes additional footage, increasing the running time and adding more to the storyline / plot.
-In this release there are additional scenes which include: